DirtyHairy/async-mutex/README.md

 ### Cancelling pending locks.

-Pending locks can be cancelled by calling `cancel()` on the sempahore.
+Pending locks can be cancelled by calling `cancel()` on the semaphore.
 This will reject all pending locks with `E_CANCELED`:

 Promise style: